uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 ### Edit App.vue

-In **App.vue**, rename the import for HelloWorld.vue and replace with your `{component-name}` file:
+In **src/App.vue**, rename the import for HelloWorld.vue and replace with your `{component-name}` file:

 ``` javascript